Welcome to the London Routemaster Bus web site

 me from 2003 onwards as a pictorial history of the final years in service of this fine British icon, plus now covering the 'New Routemaster'.

-159 was the last full Routemaster route in London, its last day was 9th December 2005, however parts of the 9 & 15 have Routemasters
+159 was the last full Routemaster route in London, its last day was 9th December 2005, however part of the 15 has Routemasters

-running on them as Heritage routes.
+running on it as a Heritage route.
 The picture on the left shows Brixton's RML2730 crossing Westminster Bridge with Big Ben in the

 background on Thursday 8th December 2005, the last full day of operation.

-The RM 60 event is on at Finsbury Park on 12th & 13th July celebrating 60 years since RM1 was unveiled
+The RM 60 event was held at Finsbury Park on 12th & 13th July celebrating